mikera/doctest/docs/cad/015_peercomms/README.md

-# Peer Communications
+# CAD015: Peer Communications

 ## Overview

-Peers in Convex need to communicate certain messages to ensure the effective running of the protocol.
-This CAD describes peer messaging as required to implement the protocol.
+Peers in Convex need to communicate certain messages to ensure the effective running of the protocol and communication with binary clients.
+This CAD describes peer-to-peer messaging as required to implement the protocol.

 Objectives: